Rayrsn/Skyroom-Webinar-Spammer/README.md

 ## Installing Dependencies
 1. Make sure you have Python 3 installed.
 2. Run `python pip install -r requirements.txt` or `python3 -m pip install --requirement requirements.txt` if you're on Linux.
+3. Also make sure you have Firefox installed.

 ## Running the script
 1. Open the directory in your preferred terminal.